rawhasan/compose-exercise-room-basics/README.md

 # Compose Exercise: Room Basics
-- Add, display, and delete data from a Room database.
+- Add, display, and delete data from a Room database using Jetpack Compose.

 ## Dependencies
 ```kt